jplace/itunes-check/README.md

 -----------------
 - The lack of progress reporting is pretty terrible.
 - Most audio files found were not playable by iTunes, but some were (these files had corruptions in their album art).
 - I have no idea if the parallelism helps or hurts performance.
-I assumed ffmpeg was CPU-intensive, but I have not confiremed this.
+I assumed ffmpeg was CPU-intensive, but I have not confirmed this.